teracow/googliser/README.md

 Specify a custom title for the gallery.
 Default is to use the search-phrase.

 `-g` or `--no-gallery`
 Don't create thumbnail gallery.
-Default is that script always creates a thumbnail gallery after downloading images.
+Default always creates a thumbnail gallery after downloading images.

 `-h` or `--help`
 Display this help then exit.